Atiqur78/Smart_Agriculture_Assistant/README.md

-Sure, here's a formatted version of the README:

----

 # Agriculture Chatbot

 This is a simple agriculture chatbot built using Flask, OpenAI, and Hugging Face.
 The chatbot can answer questions related to agriculture.